benthillerkus/soundpad-rs/soundpad-bumblebee/README.md

 ## What is this?

-A CLI that connects to [Soundpad](https://www.leppsoft.com/soundpad/) to play sounds on you behalf.
+A CLI that connects to [Soundpad](https://www.leppsoft.com/soundpad/) to play sounds on your behalf.

 ## How can I use this